Cacti/documentation/syslog-plugin.md

 syslog and ensure both the syslog, syslog_removal, and syslog_incoming tables are removed, and recreated at install time.

-In addtion, the rsyslog configuration has changed in 2.5.
+In addition, the rsyslog configuration has changed in 2.5.
 So, for example, to configure modern rsyslog for Cacti, you MUST create a file called cacti.conf in the /etc/rsyslog.d/ directory: